sagearbor/archiveProcessingAgent/README.md

 - **Complex Archives**: Nested ZIP files with mixed content types

 All mock data is located in `/mock_data` and designed to test edge cases and typical usage patterns.
+Binary files for this mock data will be committed separately to keep the main project history lightweight.

 ## 🔒 Security Features